Paul Kevenhörster: Career

 Between 1967 and 1973 Kevenhörster was a research fellow, initially with the Konrad Adenauer Foundation (WIKAS), later on with the Institute for Communication Research and Planning (IWUG) and the GMD.
 His Habilitation, the functional equivalent among German academics to service as assistant professor, was completed in 1973 at the Rhenish Frederic William's University of Bonn with a major study on the council system as an instrument to control political and economic power.
-Following this he was appointed Associate Professor of Political Science at the Technical University of Brunswick (Germany) in 1974.
+Following this he was appointed associate professor of political science at TU Braunschweig (Germany) in 1974.
 In the same year Kevenhörster was appointed to full/ tenured professorship of political science in Muenster, initially with the Teachers' Training College.

 Since 1980 he has held the same position with the Westphalian William's University of Münster.
 Between 1982 and 1988 Kevenhörster served as Secretary General (Kurator) of the German Foundation for International Development (DSE) in Berlin, which is now part of Inwent.
 More recently he was on the Board of Trustees with the Institute for Asian Affairs, Hamburg (1993–2006).
 In 1994, he was one of the mediators of a dispute between the African National Congress and Zulus in South Africa.
 From 1998 to 2001 Kevenhörster was Director of the Institute of Political Science, Münster.
 Between 2002 and 2004 he belonged to the Advisory Board of the German Institute for the Study of Japan (DIJ), Tokyo.
 Since 2006 he is professor emeritus.
 However, Kevenhörster still serves as member of the editorial board for the Journal 'Japan aktuell - Journal of Current Japanese Affairs'.